chef/chef-web-docs/chef_master/source/visibility.rst

 If you wish to share your filtered search with others, you can do so with the share and save icons next to the search bar.

 .. note:: If you want to see the raw, real-time events coming into Chef Automate and perform simple queries and visualizations on them, navigate to ``https://<YourAutomateServer>/kibana``.
-Please note that this endpoint may be removed or restricted in a future release of Chef Automate, so any custom dashboard or visualization built on the Kibana endpoint is not supported.
-For more information on Kibana, see the `Kibana User Guide <https://www.elastic.co/guide/en/kibana/current/index.html>`_.
+Please note that as of Chef Automate 1.6.87, Kibana is no longer enabled by default.
+Also, this endpoint may be removed or restricted in a future release of Chef Automate, so any custom dashboards or visualizations built on the Kibana endpoint are not supported, but can be used.
+See the `Chef Automate 1.6.87 release notes <http://docs.chef.io/release_notes_chef_automate.html#what-s-new-in-1-6-87>`_ for more details.
+And for more information on Kibana, see the `Kibana User Guide <https://www.elastic.co/guide/en/kibana/current/index.html>`_.

 Compliance status
 ------------------------------------------------------